They let me try another hour of this golden EIB microphone.

 That'll solve it.

-And so his point was he needs more money for funding for homeland security for Los Angeles.
+And so his point was he needs more money for funding for Homeland Security for Los Angeles.

 But you're right.

-And uh and he he he looked pretty grim about having his office on the top floor of that building in LA, knowing that that was in fact a target.
+And he looked pretty grim about having his office on the top floor of that building in L.A., knowing that that was in fact a target, which brings up the whole question about should they tell us about what the targets are anyway.

-Hey, Joe, short break, we'll be back.
+Hey, Joe, short break.

-Tom Sullivan's sitting in for rush.
+Tom Sullivan signed in for Rush.

-I just uh I just checked in with them and they uh they were uh they were telling me we were talking about the California Highway Patrol, and I live in California, and I I I I could not remember the names.
+I just checked in with them and they were telling me, we were talking about the California Highway Patrol.

-And I said, What were their names?
+And I said, what were their names?

 What were their names?